Datavault-UK/automate-dv-docs/docs/metadata.md

 alternative to using `set`.
 This approach takes advantage of the `fromyaml()` built-in jinja function provided by dbt, which is documented [here](https://docs.getdbt.com/reference/dbt-jinja-functions/fromyaml/).

-The below example for a hub is a little excessive for the small amount of metadata provided, so there is also a stage example provided to help better convey the difference.
+The below example for a Hub is a little excessive for the small amount of metadata provided, so there is also a stage example provided to help better convey the difference.

 !!! warning